-As long as your program is eligible and has a State Supplier ID, you’ll receive an email the week of May 10 from firstname.lastname@example.org with instructions on how to apply.
+As long as your program is eligible and has a State Supplier ID, you’ll receive an email with instructions on how to apply.
 If you don’t get the email, check your spam folder.
-We’ll be accepting completed applications through June 30, 2021.
+We’ll be accepting applications through June 30, 2021.

 What’s a State Supplier ID?
 It’s an identification number that we use to process and distribute funds.
 If your program already received funding through OEC programs — such as School Readiness, Child Day Care, CT CARES for Child Care, or CTCARES for Child Care Businesses — you should already have a State Supplier ID.

-Don’t have a State Supplier ID — or not sure if your program has one?
+Don’t have a State Supplier ID — or not sure if your program have one?

 Have an ID and think you should be eligible, but didn’t get the application email?

-Just call 2-1-1 Child Care at 800-505-1000 or email email@example.com.
+Just call 2-1-1 Child Care at 800-505-1000.
 Be sure to have your license number or license-exempt number handy to speed up the process.